ralexanderrock/ryanrock.co/README.md

 And you should see the blog if you visit [http://localhost:8000](http://localhost:8000).

 ## License
 The source code for generation of the blog is under MIT License.
-Content is copyrighted under (Creative Commons Attribution ShareAlike 4.0 International License)[http://creativecommons.org/licenses/by-sa/4.0/].
+Content is copyrighted under [Creative Commons Attribution ShareAlike 4.0 International License](http://creativecommons.org/licenses/by-sa/4.0/).

 ## Contact